 During the campaign I said that white people don’t know what its like to be poor and face police brutality.
 I basically said, in summary, that white people don’t know what its like to be in poor communities, experience police brutality, that the criminal justice system should be reformed, and that institutionalized racism must end.
 But that was all just for show.
 I was trying to appease the Black Lives Matter people, like the woman who challenged me.
 The truth is, regardless of those comments, I plan strengthen the police forces across this country with that supposed reform of body cameras so they keep in place the necessary status quo.
 We don’t want any riots like what happened in Baltimore or Ferguson.
 That would be bad for business, bad for all of you, bad for me.
 So help me by giving me the tools to expand their powers! (cheers from audience).

 Oh and then there’s Sierra Blanca.
 My wife is still a Commissioner on the Texas Low-Level Radioactive Waste Commission, which dealt with this matter.
 I worked with George W. Bush, your friend, to send nuclear waste to a poor Latino community in Texas.
 I knew they wouldn’t fight back.
 When those pesky people of the Vermont chapter of the Sierra Club, a group that helps all of you from time to time, I rightly dismissed their concerns.
 I was aware that it was already a toxic waste dump and I told some activists that my position was unchanged.
 Ultimately it didn’t matter because it wasn’t even built there because of resident opposition and was put somewhere else instead.
 Some people even called my actions environmental racism, saying that I couldn’t be trusted because of it and that I made a cold political calculation that affected the lives of hundreds of poor people of color.
 The latter is preposterous.
 Still, I lied in saying that I was not personally responsible for sending nuclear waste to Sierra Blanca.
 Of course I was.
 I also knew the opposition in that area of the country existed and that there was an environmental justice aspect to the Sierra Blanca site.
 I’m glad my campaign said what I did because it was clearly threatening my progressive political brand.
 Any marketing executives that are here know that’s threats to a brand are a horrible thing.
 To be absolutely clear, I did support environmental racism in Sierra Blanca and I regret none of it.
 It was completely the right decision.
-(WE SUPPORT YOU, BERNIE bellows a group of capitalists).
+(WE SUPPORT YOU, BERNIE bellow the capitalists).

 Then we get to imperial foreign policy.
 I am glad that few recognized that I would leave in place the American empire.
 We all have to acknowledge it exists now.
 I’m still leaving Guantanamo Bay Prison (Gitmo) open, which is only a part of the total base there.
 I even voted against closing it in 2009 but my loyal supporters will never bring that up.
 How deluded they are. (audience laughs).
 Before I get to my support for militarism and how I want to maintain this imperial presence, I must outline my support for the Zionist cause.
 US imperialism has to bolster settler colonialism in Israel, otherwise it isn’t worth anything.
 Then all of you can get your money from what’s going on there and I can support you in that effort.
 Sound good to all of you?
 (A resounding YES! from the audience).